 5. In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interested protected by a FOIA exemption.
 This is commonly referred to as a Glomar response.
-With respect to these responses, please answer the below questions:
+If your agency tracks Glomar responses, please provide: